jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

   - **social assistance suspensory loan** is defined in section EZ 48 (Definitions) for the purposes of the old financial arrangements rules
   - **sound commercial reason** is defined in section EW 26(7) (Change of spreading method) for the purposes of that section.
   - **sound recording** is defined in the Copyright Act 1994
-  - **source in New Zealand** , for income, means a source described in section YD 4 (Classes of income treated as having New Zealand source)
+  - **source in New Zealand** , for income, means a source described in section YD 4 (Classes of income treated as having New Zealand source) and section YZ 1 (Source rule for interest))
   - **special account** means a special home ownership account
   - **special corporate entity** means—
     (a) a Crown Research Institute: